ucdavis/Purchasing/README.txt

 Placeholder for Purchasing project

-There are 3 branches -- master, JMIE, Plantsciences
+There are 4 branches -- master, JMIE, Plantsciences, OR-MVC

 be sure to use